hyperledger/fabric/docs/source/style_guide.md

 **When to bold?**

 Not too often.
 The best use of them is either as a summary or as a way of drawing attention to concepts you want to talk about.
 “A blockchain network contains a ledger, at least one chaincode, and peers”, especially if you’re going to be talking about those things in that paragraph.
-Avoid using them simply to emphasize a single word, as in something like "Blockchain networks **must** use propery security protocols".
+Avoid using them simply to emphasize a single word, as in something like "Blockchain networks **must** use proper security protocols".

 **When to surround something in back tics `nnn`?**